 - Homebrewed microbial mix

 Add first four components first.
 Then spray homebrewed microbial mix.
 You can also dilute it with water or spray it directly on foliage as well.
-Try Probiotics Whipping in Amazon.
+Try Probiotics Whipping on Amazon.

-These three methods are widely used to colonize bacteria.
+These three methods are widely used to colonize beneficial bacteria for plants.

 Do you know more than 90 percent of the total plants in this world are Mycorrhizal?
 It has fungal filaments and works in a symbiotic relationship with plants.
 It provides protection from pathogens, resistance to water stress, and better nutrient uptake capacity, In return, plants provide the “C” it needs.

 Rhizobia is one of the most beneficial microorganisms for plants.
 It creates nodules that fix nitrogen.
 So, it provides plants with the necessary nitrogen it needs for growth.